 - Effective automatic interactive segmentation (e.g. magic wand, graph or grab cut) of moving objects/regions.
 It will use current segmentation techniques that require minor user intervention and adapt them to the annotation needs of the ConnectME annotation tool(s). - Fast real-time tracking of detected objects.
 Adaptive statistical clustering and feature projection-based classification algorithms will be implemented to identify and track objects that change in appearance through complex and non-stationary background/foreground situations.
-Objects will be tracked between different parts of the same or different video streams based on visual and semantic similarity.

-- Computationally efficient face detection and clustering methods.
-These technologies will automatically detect faces in video sequences cluster them and assign a label to each cluster, which will be extracted from accompanying textual metadata.
-Similar functionality will be offered for global scenes, which will be identified by text and retrieved based on similarity. - Large-scale and fast similarity based retrieval.
+Objects will be tracked between different parts of the same or different video streams based on visual and semantic similarity. - Computationally efficient face detection and clustering methods.
+These technologies will automatically detect faces in large video sequences, cluster them and assign a label to each cluster, which will be extracted from accompanying textual metadata.
+Similar functionality will be offered for global scenes, which will be identified by text and retrieved based on similarity. - Large-scale and fast similarity-based retrieval.
 This will be one of the main contributions of the project, since based on current participants' research novel methods will be proposed and developed that will outperform the state-of-the-art.
-These methods will be used for all tasks involving similarity-based matching including same and cross media searching (see also the previous contribution). - Semi-automatic annotation of visual content in broad domains (as opposed to the state-of-the-art which is mostly limited to narrow domains), using knowledge about domain hierarchy, contextual information and any available metadata, for producing rich interpretation of the annotated visual content. - Novel interfaces for browsing and retrieving information related to the media.
-In order to ease information browsing and avoid the superfluous distraction of the user while watching, enhanced interfaces are essential. - Audio processing as a tool for automatic segmentation of the audiovisual content based on information in the audio, such as speech/non-speech detection and speaker segmentation. - Speech recognition as a tool for generating textual annotations of the audiovisual content for both enrichment of manually generated metadata and as a prior for other multimedia analysis tools.
+These methods will be used for all tasks involving similarity-based matching including same and cross media searching (see also the previous contribution). - Semi-automatic annotation of visual content in broad domains (as opposed to the state-of-the-art which is mostly limited to narrow domains), using knowledge about domain hierarchy, contextual information and any available metadata, for producing rich interpretation of the annotated visual content. - Audio processing as a tool for automatic segmentation of the audiovisual content based on information in the audio, such as speech/non-speech detection and speaker segmentation. - Speech recognition as a tool for generating textual annotations of the audiovisual content for both enrichment of manually generated metadata and as a prior for other multimedia analysis tools.
 For example, the mentioning of an entity in the speech provides some evidence that an image of the entity may be present; the mentioning of a person can be used as a prior for speaker identification.
 Also speech transcripts are used as an information source for keyword/concept suggestion for human annotators early or later in the loop. - Speaker identification based on priors from multimedia annotations.
 Using evidence from available annotations such as persons automatically detected or manually annotated, persons mentioned in speech recognition transcripts and speaker segmentation, speaker models based on effective cross-media interaction can automatically be generated incrementally.